ezabyss/IBM-cybersecurity-specialist-Notes/Course-01-Cybersecurity-Careers/09-Advanced-Level-Careers.md

 ---

 # 🏛️ 2.
 Chief Information Security Officer (CISO)

-### **Similar Job Titles**
-- VP of Information Security
-- Director of Information Security
-- Director of Cybersecurity
-- Chief Information Officer (in some organizations)

 ### **What They Do**
 - Create and lead the organization’s cybersecurity strategy